Keep your

 Exchange for tokens

 in the token request.
-The code verifier must:
+The code verifier must:- Be between 43 and 128 characters long

 Make authenticated requests